 Ensuring environmental sustainability and working with civil society to ensure that tariffs are aligned with citizens’ ability to pay.

 Promoting greater integration and participation of women and underrepresented groups in the energy sector, including technical skills building, leadership development.

 Ensuring complementary programming with other donors and IFIs, and full integration with Ukraine’s self-reliance agenda.

-ESP is aligned with U.S. Government objectives to ensure that Ukraine is more secure from the threats of corruption and russian aggression, and that Ukraine’s capacity and commitment to self-reliance is advanced through competitive energy sector reforms.
+USAID ESP is aligned with U.S. Government objectives to ensure that Ukraine is more secure from the threats of corruption and russian aggression, and that Ukraine’s capacity and commitment to self-reliance is advanced through competitive energy sector reforms.